cakephp/docs/en/models.rst

 See also :doc:`Behaviors <models/behaviors>` for more information on how to apply similar logic to multiple models.

-Back to our Ingredient model, in order to work on it, create your the PHP file in the ``/app/Model/`` directory.
+Back to our Ingredient model, in order to work on it, create the PHP file in the ``/app/Model/`` directory.
 By convention it should have the same name as the class;
 for this example ``Ingredient.php``.